cgrates/cgrates/docs/diamagent.rst

 	Once the *reply_fields* are finished, the object converted and returned to the *DiameterClient*, unless *continue* flag is enabled in the processor, which makes the next request processor to be considered.

-filters
+processor or field **filters**
-	Will specify a list of filter rules which need to match in order for the processor to run.
-These are also available within fields.
+	Will specify a list of filter rules which need to match in order for the processor to run (or field to be applied).

 	For the dynamic content (prefixed with *~*) following special variables are available: